morpheuslord/Brute-Hacking-Framework-SourceCode/README.md

     λ Brute-framework

-U need to type this command to access most of the tools If u type this command in the brute-framework u can see all the tools included
+U need to type this command to access most of the tools If u type this command in the

+brute-framework u can see all the tools included

+U will be prompted to this command

     Users[]- help

-U can access other tools by checking the user_aliases.cmd file in the config folder u can add and delete tools from it U can take YouTube for learning the nessary skills I prefer :- nullbyte, networkchuck, zsecurity.
+U can access other tools by checking the user_aliases.cmd file in the config folder u can add and delete tools from it U can take YouTube for learning the nessary skills I prefer these YouTube channel  :- *nullbyte
+*networkchuck
+*zsecurity.

-And for brute framework original code check :- TechnicalUserX.
+And for brute framework original code check this channel :- *TechnicalUserX.

 Thank u
 **************************************************************************************